noahweasley/SMD-Desktop/readme.md

 </h1>

 <p align="center">
-  An Open-Sourced Cross-Platform desktop application to search and download songs.
+  A Cross-Platform desktop application to search and download songs.
 Also integrates with the Spotify API
 </p>

 <div align="center">